2012 Super Rugby final

 The 2012 Super Rugby final was played between the South African Sharks and the New Zealand Chiefs Super Rugby teams on 4 August 2012.
 It was the 17th final in the Southern Hemisphere's premier transnational club rugby competition's history and the second under the newly expanded 15-team format.
 The Chiefs had qualified second highest during the regular season, while the Sharks qualified as the sixth, and lowest, team.
 The Chiefs went straight to the semi-final, where they beat fellow New Zealand team the Crusaders.
 The Sharks travelled to Brisbane and beat the Queensland Reds in the qualifying final and then the Stormers back in South Africa in the semi-final.
 As the Chiefs had qualified higher than the Sharks the final was played at Waikato Stadium, Hamilton.

 In part due to the level of travel the Sharks had to make during the finals series (travelling from South Africa to Australia, back to South Africa and then on to New Zealand in just three weeks) they entered the grand final as the underdogs.
 They started the stronger, however, and scored first points through a penalty.
 The Chiefs struck back, scoring a converted try and two penalties to lead 13–3 at half-time.
 They extended the lead in the second half, outscoring the Sharks with three more converted tries and a penalty to just the one penalty for the visitors.
 The Chiefs won the game with a final score of 37–6.
-It was the Chiefs' first victory in the competition from their second final.
-For the Sharks, it was their fourth final defeat.
+It was the Chiefs' first victory in the competition from their second final, and their first Grand Final appearance since 2009.
+For the Sharks, it was their fourth final defeat, and their first Grand Final appearance since 2007.